Effective Date: This policy comes into effect on August 31, 2016. This policy may be amended from time to time.

 In addition to this primary purpose, the program helps to protect the health and safety of beneficiaries and Canadians.

 The IFHP is not intended to cover all migrants in Canada who are not covered by provincial or territorial health insurance plans or programs.
 It is also not intended to provide pre-departure services to all migrants coming to Canada.

 The IFHP is intended to provide coverage on an interim basis.

 2. Specific program terms

 The IFHP is a payer of last resort, meaning that it provides benefits to those who lack public health insurance and comprehensive private health insurance.
-The IFHP does not cover the cost of health-care services and products where a claim can be made under a public or private insurance plan for those products and services.
+The IFHP does not cover the cost of health-care services and products where a claim can be made under a public or private insurance plan or program for those products and services.

 The IFHP does not cover Canadian citizens and foreign nationals not specified in the eligible groups.